Kader Hançar: Club career

 She was transferred by the 2018–19 Women's First League champion Beşiktaş J.K. to play in the 2019–20 UEFA Women's Champions League – Group 9 matches.
 She scored the only goal of her team in the first game against the Polish Górnik Łęczna.
 She netted also one goal against the Armenian Alashkert.

 In the |2019–20 Women's First League season, she was loaned out from Beşiktaş J.K. to Konak Belediyespor, where she played the first half of the season only.
-Hançar moved then to Spain to join on 22 January 2020 the Pamplona-based CA Osasuna Femenino, where she plays in the Segunda División Pro.
+Hançar moved then to Spain to join on 22 January 2020 the Pamplona-based Osasuna Femenino, where she plays in the Segunda División Pro.

 Following her team Beşiktaş J.K.'s champions title in the 2020–21 Turkcell League season, she played in two matches of the 2021–22 UEFA Women's Champions League qualifying rounds.